How to Create a Financial Plan in 5 Simple Steps

-Chances are also good that you won’t be able to achieve those goals — unless you have a plan.
-Specifically, a financial plan.
+Chances are also good that you won’t be able to achieve those goals — unless you have a specific financial plan.

 The Benefits of Creating a Financial Plan

-The biggest benefit of a financial plan is that it provides actionable steps to achieve what you want out of life.
+The biggest benefit of a financial plan is that it provides actionable steps to achieve what you want in life.
 It’s up to you to put in the work, but that’s easier when the steps are laid out in front of you.

 Financial plans also allow you to examine where you’re at and what you can work to improve.
 If you don’t have enough money saved for retirement, a financial plan can identify this.
 Then you can take steps to address the problem before you hit retirement age.